 Just because the mold seems to be gone and there is no dirt or dust doesn’t mean that it actually is.
 Since there are a number of potential health problems from mold, Jenkins Restorations will determine if the mold remediation and cleanup services have been successful.

-A Jenkins Restorations team member will revisit the home or business soon after remediation is complete in order to ensure that the moisture problem has been taken care of and we don’t see any signs of recurring water damage.
-Also, we look for no signs of visible mold, mold-damaged materials or moldy odors.
+A Jenkins Restorations team member will revisit the home or business soon after remediation is complete in order to ensure that the moisture problem has been taken care of and there aren’t any signs of recurring water damage.
+Also, we look for no signs of visible mold, mold-damaged materials or mold odors.

 Mold inspection costs are relatively affordable for a professional service and is worth the investment of your and your family’s health.
 Technically, the price can vary greatly depending on the size of the home and its location.
 You may want to reach out to Jenkins Restorations for your free consultation today!